andsju/WUDNodeAuthentication/README.md

 **How to run application**
 1. Clone git repo branch
 2. Install dependencies `npm i`
+3. Make a copy of `.env-example` and name it `.env`
+4. Set application values in file `.env`
-3. Start server `node server`
+5. Start server `node server`
-4. Open a browser and visit localhost:3000
+6. Open a browser and visit localhost:3000